 Press the power button for 15 seconds and it will restart normally.
 It’s also advised to disable Rest Mode in PS 5 settings until Sony releases the official solution.

-Fix 2.
-Insert a Game Disc in PS5 Standard Edition
+2. Insert a Game Disc in PS5 Standard Edition

-Fix 3.
-Disconnect Power Supply
+3. Unplug the Power Supply

 Reconnect the power supply and try to turn on the PS5.

-Fix 4.
-Power cycle your PS5
+4. Power Cycle your PS5

-Fix 5.
-Change Power Cable
+5. Use a Different Power Cable

 You should also check the power cable faults or try to connect them properly to the ports.
+Try using a different power cable.
+The PS5 utilizes the same standard IEC C7 power cable as the PS4 and PS3.

-Fix 7.
-Reboot PlayStation5 in Safe Mode
+7. Reboot PlayStation5 in Safe Mode

 When turning on PS5 if all you see is a light and no screen, it means that the console can power on but there’s a problem with the software.